desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ([@!RFC7344]) from the Child zone's apex, and validating them somehow.
-This validation can be done using DNSSEC itself if the objective is to update an existing DS record (such as during key rollover).
+This validation can be done using DNSSEC itself if the objective is to update an existing DS record set (such as during key rollover).
 However, when bootstrapping a DNSSEC delegation, the Child zone has no existing DNSSEC validation path, and other means to ensure the CDS/CDNSKEY records' legitimacy must be found.